1st Kings Chapter 1

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here

-his brother, he called not.
+his brother, he didn’t.

-1:11 Wherefore Nathan נָתָן
+1:11 Then Nathan נָתָן

 Nāṯān, meaning: “Given”; fl. c.
 1000 BC For more info click here

-spoke to Bathshebaבַּת־שֶׁבַע
+said to Bathshebaבַּת־שֶׁבַע

 /bæθˈʃiːbə/ or /ˈbæθʃɪbə/ Bat-Sheva or Batsheva, “daughter of Sheba” or “daughter of the oath” was the wife of Uriah the Hittite and later of David, according to the Hebrew Bible.
 She was the mother of Solomon, making her the Gebirah (queen mother).
 She is best known for the Biblical narrative in which she was summoned by King David, who had seen her bathing and lusted after her For more info click here

-the mother of Solomonשְׁלֹמֹה
+the mother of Solomon שְׁלֹמֹה

 His two names mean “peaceful” and “friend of God”, both considered “predictive of the character of his reign Reign 970–931 BCE (hypothesized)For more info click here